 It is not possible to check programmatically if the home screen has a certain shortcut added, so the deployment is marked completed immediately after the client receives the configuration.
 Due to reasons explained in the previous paragraphs, this does not mean the shortcut has actually been created.

-For the same reasons we cannot guarantee that a shortcut is created, we also cannot guarantee that a previously created shortcut is removed.
+For the same reasons we cannot guarantee that a shortcut is created, and we also cannot guarantee that a previously created shortcut is removed.
 For example, Google has removed support for removing shortcuts from the current versions of its home screen applications.
-So even though a shortcut can be created, it can’t be removed programmatically.
+So even though a shortcut can be created, it can't be removed programmatically.

-How to remove deployed shortcuts
+How to remove deployed shortcuts?

 Shortcuts can be removed by simply deleting the deployed configuration profile from the device.
-This can be done by opening the device page and clicking the trashcan icon in Configuration profiles table.
+This can be done by opening the device page and clicking the trashcan icon in the Configuration profiles table.
 See Removing deployed configuration profiles for further information.

 Please note however that your shortcut may not be removed.
 See the Limitations section above for more details.